 This course is a study of fiction from several cultures.
 Emphasis is on the nature of the genre and appropriate reading strategies.
 It concentrates particularly on analytic reading and writing skills.
+This is a college-transfer course.
 (Prerequisite: ENG 102)